 Secondary Essay Formatting Considerations

-Most schools won’t specify any formatting considerations beyond a word count.
-The word count is typically between 250 and 500 words.
-When you receive your secondary essay prompts, take note of the word count requirement and be sure to write it at the top of your page; you can remove it when you’re finished, but having it visible will help you organize your essays and adhere to the requirements.
+Most schools won’t specify any formatting considerations beyond a word or character count.
+This can range from 100 to 1000 words depending on the school and the instructions for the prompt provided.
+When you receive your secondary essay prompts, take note of the word and character count requirement and be sure to write it at the top of your page; you can remove it when you’re finished, but having it visible will help you organize your essays and adhere to the requirements.
 If your essays exceed the word count, they will be discarded; if they are much shorter, they aren’t indicative of a strong essay.
-Make the most of the word count limit and page by writing as close to it as possible without forcing information.
+Make the most of the word or character count limit and page by writing as close to it as possible without forcing information.

 Yale Medical School Secondary Essay #1

-I got accepted into X university for aerospace engineering.
+For example, I was accepted into X university for aerospace engineering.
 Because this was one of the universities located in an English-speaking province, I wasn’t sure I wanted to accept.
-My indecision was largely due to my prejudice against English-speaking communities.
-However, I decided to accept the offer because the program had more experience-based activities compared to the other programs I applied to, and it was realistically the highest quality option I had.
+However, I decided to accept the offer because the program had more experience-based activities than other programs I applied to, and it was realistically the highest quality option I had.

 Once again, I was skeptical of accepting help because of my bias.
 However, because the people I met who spoke English were kind, accepting, and compassionate, I learned that not only were my beliefs complete misapprehensions but also unjustifiable for anyone regardless of background.
+Thanks to their help, I excelled in the remainder of my degree, and now hope to pay their kindness and inclusion forward.
 As a prospective physician, it’s essential to understand how pervasive and harmful bias can be but also to identify and extinguish it where possible.
 I believe the job of a health care provider is to ensure that people who need care receive it in the highest quality, regardless of background.
 As someone who had their biases thankfully challenged, I will continue to champion an anti-prejudicial attitude as I pursue a career in medicine.

 Yale Medical School Secondary Essays #2 and #3